ika-ruhr-uni-bochum/IHCApproxNH/README.md

 **Nagathil, A., & Bruce, I. C. (2023).
 WaveNet-based approximation of a cochlear filtering and hair cell transduction model.
 The Journal of the Acoustical Society of America, 154(1), 191-202.** https://doi.org/10.1121/10.0020068

+### Important comment

+After an initial release of the model parameters, the model was re-trained using the same model configuration as described in the paper.
+However, instead of halving the learning rate after stagnation of the validation loss, here we set the new learning rate to a value of 0.8 times the previous learning rate.
+This improved the overall approximation accuracy, especially at higher characteristic frequencies and lower sound pressure levels.
+Please indicate this change when citing the paper.

 ## Instructions for use

 This repository contains code written in Python/PyTorch and MATLAB and allows a comparison of the WaveNet approximation and the original auditory model.
 To run the WaveNet model only,